Connect with us

 Krizek and state lawmakers have projected that legalization would enable the state to generate US$400 million in cumulative tax revenue within five years.

-Another change that the latest version of bill (SB 970) stipulates is that dry counties would not be permitted.
-Licensed distributors would be permitted to set up shop anywhere in the Commonwealth.
+Another change that the draft bill stipulates is that dry counties would not be permitted.
+Licensed distributors would be authorized to set up shop anywhere in the Commonwealth.

 Recent efforts to establish an adult-use market in Virginia have been stalled by vetoes from former Republican Governor Glenn Youngkin.
 He felt that legalization would be bad for the state.